Ascend/modelzoo/built-in/TensorFlow/Official/cv/image_classification/DenseNet121_for_TensorFlow/README.md

 #### Training
 - Single card training process
 Configure training parameters
-First, in the script scritps/train_1p.sh,the training data set path and other parameters are configured.
+First, in the script `scritps/train_1p`.sh,the training dataset path and other parameters are configured,make sure that the "--data_dir" modify the path of the user generated tfrecord.
 ```
 python3.7 ${dname}/train.py --rank_size=1 \
     --mode=train \